Illuminating the Dark Funnel of B2B Marketing

 “Most importantly, when you're paying for things, it needs to serve a business objective.”

-There are a lot of things that are better served organic.
+Lots of things are better served organically.
 Chris recommends that once your paid strategy starts moving, you can begin to build on organic marketing.

 Then, as people see your ads, they might actually subscribe and get into a different stream.
 Having these two strategies running in parallel is critically important because it gets organic traction and boosts paid.

-“How we're running our version now is that we have a wide audience like in our ICP, and we'll run what we call an awareness phase with videos because they are more affordable and can be reused easily.”
+“How we’re running our version now is that we have a wide audience like in our ICP, and we’ll run what we call an awareness phase with videos because they’re more affordable and can be reused easily.”

 “Then we'll build a phase two funnel where we restart the video views with product target and MOFU content such as webinars etc.”

-But for Chris, educating his buyers is the most important part of his execution strategy:
+But for Chris, educating his buyers is the most important part of executing a dark funnel strategy:

 “I'll share to educate so that the more my buyers consume my content, the more they understand, and the more they understand, the more they are going to consider our product and ultimately choose our brand.”